Last Updated on

 Other Clothes Storage Tips

-If you have clothes that need repair such as pants that need a button reattached or a skirt that needs to be hemmed, don’t store them.
+If you have clothes that need repairs such as pants that need a button reattached or a skirt that needs to be hemmed, don’t store them.
 They’ll still need to be fixed when you pull them out in the spring.
 Instead, put them in a separate pile and address the repairs or alterations.

 Similarly, don’t store clothes that are stained or ripped.
 If you’re not going to wear them again, toss them.
-If you’re going to remove the stain or patch the tear, set the item aside and then actually do the repair.
+If you’re going to remove the stain or patch the tear, set the item aside and then actually repair.
 After all, there’s no point in taking up space with clothes you’ll fix “someday.”
-If you really want them to remain a part of your wardrobe, you’ll do what needs to be done to make them wearable again.
+If you want them to remain a part of your wardrobe, you’ll do what needs to be done to make them wearable again.
 Not sure?
 Here’s how you know it’s time to get rid of your clothes.

 With one tweak and some planning, storing your off-season clothes can be much less frustrating and set you up to be more organized this spring.
 For more great tips like this, subscribe to the newsletter.